Skip to main content

 At Arizona Auto & Radiator Repair, customer safety is our number one priority.
 We hope you'll be a little safer with this information.
 If you'd like to talk about whether your tires may need inspection or replacement, call us at 520-459-2216 or visit us at 1255 E Fry Blvd in Sierra Vista, AZ.
 Happy travels!

-We offer most major brands of tires.
-These are a few of our preferred brands.
+We offer most major brands of tires:

 Barum